Management & Organizations

 MORS 251Environmental Social & Governance Reporting1

-Below is a general guide for when to take the courses that count toward the Freeman College Core and your major requirements.
-Suggested term(s) of study are denoted in parenthesis.
-These are just a general guide.
-Other sequences are possible.
+Below is a general guide of when you should consider taking the courses that count toward the Freeman College core and your major requirements.
+Suggested term(s) of study are denoted in parentheses.
+These are a general guide and other sequences are possible.
 Consult the Bucknell course schedule for course availability in each semester.
 Refer to your catalog year for specific information about your major and related prerequisites.

 Abbreviation Key: